 Goodreads Author: Julie Anne Grasso

 When book three is released, I will be making a free supplement for that book, too.
-A sneak peak of book 3 is available on Goodreads, at this link.
+A sneak peek of book 3 is available on Goodreads, at this link.
 It is available in the free Ask Julie Grasso group on Goodreads.

 “Julie Anne Grasso has created an action-packed story featuring a range of interesting and imaginative characters (i.e., elves, the Alexanders, and other creatures), intergalactic travel, advanced medical and scientific technology, and complex environmental and conservation issues.
 Escape From the Forbidden Planet contains an intricate plot which slowly unfolds until you’re hooked and you are left on the edge of your proverbial seat wondering what will happen next.” ~ Mother Daughter Book Reviews, 5 Stars